 Skip to content

-While loop yes or no Python | Example code
+While loop Yes or No Python | Example code

 • by

-Use while true with if statement and break statement to create While loop yes or no in Python.
+Use while true with if statement and break statement to create a While loop yes or no in Python.
 Simple if while condition equal to “N” then wait for the user input of Y before exiting.

 Example While loop yes or no in Python